Mojisolasmiles/Mojisolasmiles/README.md

-- 👋 Hi, I’m @Mojisolasmiles
+- 👋 Hi, I’m Kehinde Mojisola Niniola
+- A passionate frontend developer from Nigeria
+- I am currently working on a startup with other amazing professionals https://github.com/EmployAstartup/coming-soon.git
-- 👀 I’m interested in connecting to beginners like myself
+- 👀 I’m interested in connecting to beginners like myself to learn more and possibly get an internship placement.
-- 🌱 I’m currently learning HTML,CSS,JAVASCRIPT
+- 🌱 I’m currently learning HTML,CSS,JavaScript,Bootstrap
-- 💞️ I’m looking to collaborate on more beginners project
+- 💞️ I’m looking to collaborate on more beginners project to help polish my skills
 - 📫 How to reach me mojisolasmiles@gmail.com

 <!---